-By Jeff Brandt, MSW ’20, Brown School, Natalie Galucia, MSW, Nancy Morrow-Howell, MSW, PhD, Emma Swinford, MPH, MSW, Harvey A. Friedman Center for Aging
+Written by Jeff Brandt, MSW, Brown School; Natalie Galucia, MSW; Nancy Morrow-Howell, PhD, MSW; and Emma Swinford, MPH, MSW

 There is no denying it: the threat of COVID-19 looms large for older adults.